viamrobotics/docs/docs/configure/triggers.md

 {{< tabs name="Notifications types" >}}
 {{% tab name="Webhooks" %}}

+Click **Add Webhook**.
-Replace the **URL** value with the URL of your cloud function or lambda.
+Add the URL of your cloud function or lambda.
 Configure the time between notifications.

 ![The trigger configured with an example URL in the Viam app.](/build/configure/trigger-configured.png)